 Aleksandra Lipczak draws deeply from her experience of living in Spain.
 In her second book Lajla Znaczy Noc, she focused on the often forgotten Islamic past of Al Andaluz.
 Her previous book throws the net a lot wider.
 As always let’s start with the rough translation of the title People from Puerta del Sol.

 As we’re toying with the idea of moving to Spain I do try to read a bit more about it.
 Hence some of the stories mentioned by Lipczak have been familiar to me if not those specific ones then the experience itself.
 But it is a great book that compliments my reading of Ghosts of Spain by Giles Tremlett and Spain by Jan Morris.

 We see a country that after decades of suffocation in the grip of the dictator has run to freedom.
 Intent on making up for the years of hurt and suffering, they progressed in leaps and bounds.
-Women form heavily repressed in 1970s are now extremely liberated.
+Women from heavily repressed in 1970s are now extremely liberated.
 Fortunes were built, construction was booming.
 And then 2008 happened, and Spain was once again the sick man of Europe.

 But things have changed, yes the country has been hit badly, but people are not so keen on giving away their freedom to act again.
 Activist movements sprang to life to fight the evictions, to save people’s dignity, to sow the seeds of a fairer society.